Mellvik/TLVC/README.md

 _The screen dump below (with a lot of debug info) shows the boot sequence for an early version of TLVC:_

 <img width="836" alt="Skjermbilde 2023-07-11 kl  13 35 27" src="https://github.com/Mellvik/TLVC/assets/3629880/b3e6c735-4311-483d-a626-14ee214b820b">

+### What TLVC is not
+- … plug and play: You're expected to have some technical proficiency and experience with basic command line tools and development tools, like running menuconfig and familiarity with the make command.
+- … covering all PC variants.
+TLVC is continuously being tested on several hardware platforms and QEMU but there will always be holes.
+In particular, pre-AT PCs are hard to come by, i.e. no testing thus far.
+Contributions welcome.
+- … a gaming platform.
+Graphics support is not a priority in TLVC, consider it a text/terminal/command line system.